Shangri-La Paris

 PalaceHistoriqueGastronomieIconiqueVueSpa

-The **Shangri-La Paris** occupies the former hôtel particulier of Prince Roland Bonaparte, built in 1896 at 10 avenue d'Iéna.
-We bed down in rooms with listed mouldings, some with wrought-iron balconies overlooking the Iron Lady 400 metres away.
-Materials blend Carrara marble, Asian silks and original Versailles parquets.
-The spa’s indoor pool bathes in a soft light, with golden mosaics and treatment cabins using oriental oils.
-The La Bauhinia restaurant serves fusion cuisine under an Art Nouveau glass roof, while L'Abeille has earned two Michelin stars.
-From **2 916 €** a night, we pay as much for the heritage as for the view, and the service lives up to the price.
+The Shangri-La Paris occupies the former hôtel particulier of Prince Roland Bonaparte, built in 1896 at 10 avenue d'Iéna.
+We sleep in rooms with listed mouldings, some with wrought-iron balconies overlooking the Iron Lady 400 metres away.
+Materials blend Carrara marble, Asian silks and original Versailles parquetry.
+The spa's indoor pool bathes in a soft light, with golden mosaics and treatment cabins using oriental oils.
+The restaurant La Bauhinia serves fusion cuisine under an Art Nouveau glass roof, while L'Abeille holds two Michelin stars.
+From 2 916 € a night, we pay as much for the heritage as for the view, and the service matches the price.
 Our verdict: a palace that embraces its dual French and Asian heritage without a false note ✨

 • Restaurant L'Abeille: 2 Michelin stars, French gastronomic cuisine by chef Christophe Moret